maxzintel/maxzintel/README.md

     - a degree in Mathematics from SUNY Geneseo in 2017.

     tech:
-    - 💻 I'm currently working a lot with Terraform and Kubernetes (checkout my repo s1dequest/turbo!)
+    - 💻 I'm currently working a lot with Terraform and Kubernetes
     - to build out automated, declarative, highly available distributed systems.

     leisure:
-    - 🏎️ When I am not hacking away at work and/or on GitHub, I generally spend my time
+    - 🏎️ When I am not hacking away at work and/or on GitHub, I generally spend my time drooling over cars
-    - drooling over cars (the image above is some art of my 2001 BMW M5!), playing games, exercising, or learning the banjo.
+    - (the image above is some art of my old 2001 BMW M5!), playing games, exercising, or learning Solidity.

     contact:
     - 📮 Contact me via email (maxz@hey.com) or LinkedIn (linkedin.com/in/max-zintel).